fabiolb/fabio/docs/content/feature/bgp.md

 that will reject all incoming prefixes from neighbors.

-Alternatively, for more advanced use cases, you can reference an [external gobgpd config file](/ref/bgp.gobgpdcfgfile/) that will override most of the options set in the fabio config, including the policy blocking us from accepting prefixes from neighbors.
+Alternatively, for more advanced use cases, you can reference an [external gobgpd config file](/ref/bgp.gobgpdcfgfile/) that will override many of the options set in the fabio config, including the policy blocking us from accepting prefixes from neighbors.
+You still need to specify the bgp.grpc options from the fabio config since there is no analog in the gobgpd config file.
+You may still specify bgp anycastaddresses or bgp.peers from the fabio config, but we ignore anything that would be specified in the global section of the gobgpd config file, including router ID and the ASN.
+Even If the bgp.gobgpdcfgfile value is set, fabio will still honor any values configured for bgp.anycastaddresses or bgp.peers.
+These will be processed after the config file is processed.

 ### Note